 In May 2017, the new Minister of Justice commissioned a study on the implementation of Articles 20 and 21 of the Digital Republic Law by Loïc Cadiet, a law professor at La Sorbonne.
 Sorbonne worked with a member of the Council of State, a member of the Court of Cassation, a representative of the national bar association, a representative of the National Commission of Information and Liberties (CNIL), and representatives from various courts and administrative jurisdictions.
-The initial publication of the report was planned for the end of October 2017 but has been rescheduled for the end of November 2017.6
+The initial publication of the report was planned for the end of October 2017, but has been rescheduled for the end of November 2017.

 Regarding open source tools, an OGP Open Toolbox, developed by Etalab, French civic tech groups, and international partners, was presented at the OGP Summit in December 2016.
 The association, OGPToolbox.org, was created in February 2017 to ensure the toolbox was implemented and used.
 In February 2017, the OGP Toolbox contained 1,230 tools.
 The responsibility for the toolbox was moved from the state to civil society.
 Stakeholders have indicated that the management of the toolbox has been put on hold for the moment.
 The objective of OGP Toolbox is to identify promising open source tools and to function as a repository.
 The association hopes to assist CSOs and public institutions worldwide in choosing the most appropriate advocacy and training tools to progressively open data and facilitate civic participation and public accountability.
-A board member of

-OGPToolbox stated that the association has helped setting up the cooperative Mednum, which specialises in digital mediation.
+A board member of OGPToolbox stated that the association has helped setting up the cooperative Mednum, which specialises in digital mediation.
 OGP Toolbox will start soon a project assisting the Conférence d'Afrique Francophone sur les Données Ouvertes (CAFDO) in providing the coordinating organisation (to be announced) with the necessary digital tools and knowledge to promote open data in francophone Africa.
+The cooperative Mednum, the providing the coordinating organisation (to be announced) with the necessary digital tools and knowledge to promote open data in francophone Africa.

 Lastly, public consultations have been used to encourage the public to participate in law-making for a few additional bills since the pilot consultation on the Digital Republic Law.
 The government self-assessment lists the biodiversity and citizenship equality laws as examples.
 A synthesis report is available for the consultation on the equality and citizenship law.
-The consultations are organised either through a dedicated website, as was the case for the Digital Republic Law, or through the organisation Parlement &Citoyens, as was the case for the biodiversity law.
+12 The consultations are organised either through a dedicated website, as was the case for the Digital Republic Law, or through the organisation Parlement &Citoyens, 13 as was the case for the biodiversity law.